Agent Simulation Synthetic Data Generation#

 Note

 The number of cameras for a data generation job is bounded by the VRAM of the system.
 If you encounter error messages like Cannot create cuda external memory for resource, try reduce camera_num.
-The complexity of a scene impacts the file descriptor resrouces.
+The complexity of a scene impacts the file descriptor resources.
 This could limit the number of cameras for a data generation job as well.
 If you encounter error messages like dup failed for resourceType and Too many open files, try increasing the amount of file descriptors that individual users can consume.
 For example, HARD_LIMIT=`ulimit -Hn`; ulimit -Sn $HARD_LIMIT increases your open file descriptor limit to the highest value allowed by the OS.

 lidar_num